 The Mass Cultural Council designated the Latin Quarter cultural district in May 2018.
 It is the fourth cultural district in the City.
 The district is known for being an area where Latino immigrants have thrived for decades.
 The neighborhood has seen an increase in young professionals, artists, and families moving into the area.
 It's now one of Boston's most diverse communities.

 The historic Blessed Sacrament Campus, operated by Hyde Square Task Force, is at the heart of the Latin Quarter.
 The task force is planning a community-focused redevelopment of the 100-year-old Blessed Sacrament Church.

-The mission of the district is to preserve the cultural identity of the changing neighborhood of Hyde/Jackson Square.
+The mission of the district is to preserve the cultural identity of the changing neighborhood.
 The main goals are to establish a district that is: